WordPress Delete Revisions: The Ultimate Guide

 By regularly deleting unnecessary revisions, you can improve your site’s performance, ensure quicker load times, and maintain an optimized database.

-Note: Always backup your entire site using a reliable backup plugin.
+☄️ Note: Always use a reliable backup plugin to backup your entire site.
 If something were to go wrong during revision deletions, you would have a safety net to fall back on.

 Methods to delete WordPress revisions